StevenBlack/ghosts/README.md

 1ca.cqcounter.com 1uk.cqcounter.com 1up.us.intellitxt.com 1us.cqcounter.com .... long list ]
 Intersection: 1,548 domains
 ```

+**Compare two hosts files, local or remote, and list what's unique in the second file** by specifying `-m <location>` option for the main hosts file, `-c <location>` option for the second comparison file, and add the `--unique` flag to get the list of domains in the comparison file that are not in the main hoss file.

 ### Output a list of domains in hosts format, or as a plaintext list